natkalia/people-recruitment-task/README.md

 Features of the mocked-up view required to be implemented as recruitment task:

-* Button with plus on the bottom should add a new cell: a popup appears with the option to enter the cell content, and after confirming the popup content disappears and a new cell is created
+* Button with plus on the bottom should add a new cell: a popup appears with the option to enter the cell content, and after confirming the popup content disappears and a new cell is created,
-* Button with plus in the Ethnicity section should add another cell to the Ethnicity section - similar to the above
+* Button with plus in the Ethnicity section should add another cell to the Ethnicity section - similar to the above,
 * Button with minus to the right of Ethnicity - removes all of Ethnicity (and thus Black, Hispanic as well),
 * Other buttons with minuses - they remove the cell in which they are located.

-In my implemenentation:
+In my implemenntation:

-* standard cells are named Cards
+* standard cells are named Cards,
-* Ethnicity section is a Card that includes SubCards (including cell with Ethinicity itself as a separate SubCard)
+* Ethnicity section is a Card that includes SubCards (including cell with Ethinicity itself as a separate SubCard),
-* mocked-up initial data are stored in dataStore.js
+* mocked-up initial data are stored in dataStore.js.

 ## Technologies and tools